susam/pcface/README.md

 [out/fontmap.js](out/fontmap.js) is quite simple.
 Each glyph is represented with a 8x16 grid of pixels, i.e., 16 rows of pixels with 8 columns in each column.
 The 16 rows are represented as 16 integers in the bitmap (a list of integers) for each glyph.
-For example:
+For example, the glyph for the uppercase letter 'B' is represented as:

 ```javascript
   [